 An 8 weeks, one credit hour summer course where students will observe assigned health clinicians/researchers at Rush Medical School, attend presentations or seminars on site and participate in healthcare/research team activities as needed.

 Surgical - Sterile Processing Technologist

-Surgical Technologists act as the scrub person, the circulator, and as the first assistant on the surgical team.
-Sterile Processing Technicians are the surgical team's expert.
+Surgical Technologists are the scrub person, the circulator, and as the first assistant on the surgical team.
+Sterile Processing Technicians are the core support team for the surgical department..

 Testing Resources Center

 The Testing Resources Center provides a variety of testing services to assist students as they pursue their academic goals.

 Our Transfer Resources Center helps students create a plan for a seamless transition to 4-year institutions.
 Watch CCC transfer students Taylor and Bogdan discuss their love of student life and study at the Illinois Institute of Technology.